Skip to main content

 1. Expire the current version of objects: Set a rule to make all current objects permanently unavailable after a specific number of days since their creation, or on a specific date.
 This option is unavailable if the Delete expired object delete markers option is selected.

-2. Permanently delete noncurrent versions: Specify the number of days after which the version becomes non-current, and thereafter can be deleted, and the number of versions to retain.
+2. Permanently delete non-current versions: Specify the number of days after which the non-current version is deleted, and the number of versions to retain.

 3. Delete expired object delete markers: Select this action to delete objects with expired delete markers, that is delete markers without an associated current object.